JeffBaumgardt/diy-onic-converter/README.md

 # Implementation
-The code found in `/public/diy-onic-converter.js` can be copied, in whole, to the clipboard.
+The code found in `/public/diy-onic-converter.js` can be copied, in whole, to the clipboard, and used on any accessiable website.

 Then on any site open the dev tools, normally F12 on the keybroad, or Ctrl + Shift + i, and locate the 'console' tab.
 Paste the copied code.